openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * replaced `user_pin_required` in Credential Offer with a `tx_code` object that also now contains `description` and `length`
    * reworked flow description in Overview section
    * removed Credential Offer examples from Credential format profiles
+   * Define Credential Format as a term
+   * Define Credential Dataset as a term

    -12